Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

-You will usually need outpatient rehab if you have a serious illness like a heart attack, stroke, or cancer.
-In these cases, your treatment will usually begin in the hospital.
-When you begin to improve, you will probably change to a program of occupational and physical therapy.
-You will also have supervised aerobic conditioning exercises a few times a week while at home.
+You will often need outpatient rehab if you have a serious illness like a heart attack, stroke, or cancer.
+In these cases, your treatment will usually start in the hospital.
+When you start to get better, you will likely change to a program of occupational and physical therapy.
+You may also have supervised aerobic conditioning exercises a few times a week while at home.

 Some illnesses, such as stroke, may need a combination of rehab programs.
 For example, you may need a speech pathologist to help you learn to speak again.
 You may also need a physical or occupational therapist to help you learn how to walk and go about your daily activities.

-In many instances, people undergoing outpatient therapy have had a severe accident, illness, or other crisis that has turned their life upside down.
+In many cases, people going through outpatient therapy have had a severe accident, sickness, or other crisis that has turned their life upside down.
 It can be overwhelming and exhausting to figure out how to adapt from being in a hospital to living in the world at large.

 Having trusted therapists to help you through every aspect of rehab—both physical and emotional—is vital.
 Often, you'll also need one or more caregivers to help you move from inpatient to outpatient care.
 They will aid in your overall recovery.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR